Spinach Feta Quinoa Cakes with Roasted Cherry Tomato Sauce is hearty and protein-packed for a delicious, balanced

 Because I love vegetables and have yet to meet one that I don’t like, I’m happy with Meatless Any-Day-of-the-Week!

-You probably already know that quinoa is a “superfood” because it’s a high-quality plant protein that also contains plenty of fiber, iron, potassium.
+You already know that quinoa is a “superfood” because it’s a high-quality plant protein that also contains plenty of fiber, iron, potassium.
 An added benefit is it’s gluten-free.
 Spinach is another superfood that adds additional nutrition and eggs and cheese add additional protein.

-I don’t add breadcrumbs to help bind the quinoa cakes so they can fall apart if fried on the stovetop.
+- I don’t add breadcrumbs to help bind the quinoa cakes which means they can fall apart if fried on the stovetop.
 Rather, I save myself the frustration and simply bake them on a baking sheet lined with non-stick aluminum foil sprayed with a small amount of cooking spray or lightly brushed with oil.
 The cakes can stick to conventional aluminum foil.
 Parchment paper makes them a bit soggy.

 - Once assembled and ready for the oven, they can cook alongside the cherry tomato “sauce” that accompanies them.
 (On a different pan of course…. but you already knew that.)
 Turn once while baking.